 Here’s the bottom line – no one has been able to dispute any of the facts I’ve put out.
 Not a single one.
 I got the story right.
 I got the story first.
 What got people upset is that I didn’t tell the story they wanted it told.
 Instead of admitting that fact, a few folks decided to pick the piece apart and focus on the process rather than what the heck is going on over at Profy (and perhaps the blogosphere as a whole) that would cause a whole editorial staff to walk out.

 In this video, you’ll hear me get all hot under the collar.
-I’m frankly sick of this high school drama, butt-hurt over nothing, childish behavior.
+I’m frankly sick of this high school drama, butt-hurt over nothing, childish behavior, what kids need is to get focus supplements so that they could actually pay attention to what really matters.
 We’re supposed to be professionals.

 Up until this point, it has generally been my policy to make nice with folks who come after me, even those that try to build a blogging career out of nitpicking my editorial policy.
 This has brought upon my life nothing but grief and a receding hairline.
 I simply don’t have the patience or the health to expend upon this crap any longer.
 I can’t believe I’m saying this, I’m starting to understand why Mike Arrington is such a prick to most of the blogosphere.
 He gets this crap all the time.

 I don’t expect apologies or personal emails or even comments from the folks I mention in this post or in the video.
 I’ll say this – I hope it was gratifying, because it’s your last chance to take potshots at me and call me a friend.
 This is the last time I wipe the slate clean.
 Disagree with me if you like (I love a good debate), but if you publicly denigrate my craft, my abilities or my person – we’re done.